gotson/komga/DEVELOPING.md

 Here is a list of useful tasks:
 - `bootRun`: run the application locally, useful for testing your changes.
-- `copyWebDist`: build the frontend, and copy the bundle to `/resources/public`.
+- `prepareThymeLeaf`: build the frontend, and copy the bundle to `/resources/public`.
 You need to run this manually if you want to test the latest frontend build hosted by Spring.
 - `test`: run automated tests.
 Always run this before committing.
 - `jooq-codegen-primary`: generates the jOOQ DSL.